 Ichi-go, Ichi-e.
-A Life Lesson from Mom.
+A Life Lesson from Mom

-I visited my Mom over the New Year’s weekend.
+I visited my mom over the New Year’s weekend.
 She has advanced dementia and requires round-the-clock care.
-My dad and I walked into the memory care facility where she lives and Michelle, her caregiver, greeted me with “Do you want a job this afternoon?”
-“Uh, sure.
-What do you need me to do?”
-I tentatively asked.
-“Why don’t you feed your mom lunch?” was her demand (it wasn’t a request).
+My dad and I walked into the memory care facility where she lives, and Michelle, her caregiver, greeted me with, “Do you want a job this afternoon?”

-Mom sat there in her wheelchair.
-Donning a bib.
-Blank stare, straight ahead.
+Mom sat there in her wheelchair, donning a bib.
+Blank stare.
+Straight ahead.
 I gently turned her head toward me.
-She stared right through me.
-No look of recognition.
-No apparent emotion.
-Just a blank, distant stare.
-I then proceeded with the slow process of feeding her lunch–a sip of a protein drink, followed by a spoon of pureed soup, then a bit of canned fruit, a drink of water and then back to the protein drink.
-It was a slow, plodding process.
-The minutes dragged on.
-I’m ashamed to admit my mind wandered and I secretly wished my mother would step up the pace a bit.
-I thought of everything but the beautiful lady sitting right in front of me.
+She stared right through me—no look of recognition, no apparent emotion.
+Just a blank, distant gaze.
+I then began the slow process of feeding her lunch: a sip of a protein drink, followed by a spoonful of puréed soup, then a bit of canned fruit, a drink of water, and back to the protein drink.

 “Do you remember when you fed me like this?”

-“I love you Mom.”
+“I love you, Mom.”

-“I love you too.” she responded.
+“I love you too,” she replied.

-I treasure that brief moment; a moment I nearly missed.
+I treasure that brief moment—a moment I nearly missed.

-So, my sole New Year’s resolution is a big one.
+So my sole New Year’s resolution is a big one:

-Thanks Mom for the life lesson.
+Thanks, Mom, for the life lesson.

 Published by drsensintaffar